irebernardidev/Wine-Time-MP1/README.md

 ### Strategy Plane
 This incorporates user needs as well as product objectives.
 This website focuses on the following target audience divided into three main categories:

-Roles:
+- Roles:
-- Current users
+  * Current users
-- New users
+  * New users
-- Wine enthusiasts
+  * Wine enthusiasts

-Demographic:
+- Demographic:
-- Over 18
+  * Over 18
-- Londoners, residing in London and visitors
+  * Londoners, residing in London and visitors
-- Wine enthusiasts, pub goers, and non-drinkers
+  * Wine enthusiasts, pub goers, and non-drinkers

-Psychography:
-- Lifestyle
+- Psychography:
+  * Lifestyle:
-- Interest in wines
+    * Interest in wines
+    * Active
+  * Personality/Attitudes:
-- Like socializing
+    * Like socializing
-- Outgoing, sociable, and multicultural
+    * Outgoing, sociable, and multicultural
+  * Values:
-- Values include being open-minded and having a sense of community
+    * Values include being open-minded and having a sense of community

 The website needs to enable the user to:
+- Retrieve desired information:
+  * Wines origin, wine list and prices
+  * Food options
-- Retrieve desired information (wine origin, food options, wine list and prices, what the bar looks like, location of business and working hours, and make an online booking enquiry)
+  * What the bar looks like, location of business and working hours
+  * Make an online booking enquiry
+  * Leave a review
 - Gather customer details to make reservations
+- Gather customer review in order to improve the service

 ### Scope Plane
 This defines the requirements based on the goals established on the strategy plane, categorizing them into content and functionality requirements.

-Content Requirements:
+- Content Requirements:
+  * The user will be looking for:
-- Information on what type of bar it is
+    * Information on what type of bar it is
-- What services are available
+    * What services are available
-- Wines selection and prices
+    * Wines selection and prices
-- Where to find the bar
+    * Where to find the bar
-- Pictures of the bar
+    * Pictures of the bar

-Functionality Requirements:
+- Functionality Requirements:
+  * The user will be able to:
-- Be able to easily navigate the site to find the information they require
+    * Be able to easily navigate the site to find the information they require
-- Be able to contact the site to make a reservation
+    * Be able to contact the site to make a reservation

 #### Structure
 The information was organized into a hierarchical tree structure or site map to ensure efficient and easy navigation for users.